 Stockton Unified School District was able to implement 2 of 2 actions in goal 6 at varied degrees that were designed to remove instructional and institutional barriers foster and homes youth student groups consistently encounter resulting in performance gaps and inequities of ELA and Math, chronic absenteeism, and suspensions.

-- 6.1 Students and families are minimally impacted throughout the enrollment process and the student's time away from instruction was minimized. - 6.2 Cross-department collaboration reduced barriers between departments supporting student academic success.
+6.1 - Students and families are minimally impacted throughout the enrollment process and the student's time away from instruction was minimized.